-The North Ward is where all the wealthy middle class merchant families live.
+The North Ward is where all the wealthy middle-class merchant families live.
 Lesser nobles and the like hang around this Ward’s presumably cobblestone-and-gold-lined streets that aren’t constantly ablaze with brawls.

 But even the North Ward is looked down on by the inhabitants of the Sea Ward.
 The Sea Ward is the wealthiest ward in the city, home to actual noble families that have expansive estates.
 Here the elite of the city gather amongst the broad streets, wondrous statues, bright and expensive shops, and even the ward’s own arena.

 The Southern Ward, sometimes called Caravan City, is where more regular work happens.
-This is where caravans are loaded and unloaded with goods and services, and where the City Watch actually manage to hold any kind of authority.
+This is where caravans are loaded and unloaded with goods and services, and where the City Watch actually manages to hold any kind of authority.
 They patrol it regularly, and the whole ward is also where tourists and travelers wind up, which has no doubt led to the first few Fantasy Hipster businesses being established.
 “South” is where you’d go to find artisanal baskets, woven from locally sourced trees, under cool clear water.
 And like the shop is built into a place that used to be the ribcage of a giant.

-Although you might also find those kinds of places in the Trades Ward, which is where all the commerce happens.
-This is the part of the city that never sleeps–candles, lanterns, oil lamps, and continual flame spells are employed in good measure to keep this part of the city lit at any hour.
+You might also find those kinds of places in the Trades Ward, which is where all the commerce happens.
+This is the part of the city that never sleeps—candles, lanterns, oil lamps, and continual flame spells are employed in good measure to keep this part of the city lit at any hour.
 And since there are many Waterdhavians who are nocturnal, this works out well for them, as they can work out of the scouring gaze of the sun.

-But no discussion of Waterdeep would be complete without mentioning Undermountain,a crazy dungeon complex that exists beneath the creatively named Mount Waterdeep.
+But no discussion of Waterdeep would be complete without mentioning Undermountain, a crazy dungeon complex that exists beneath the creatively named Mount Waterdeep.
 In ages past, the insane wizard (like there’s any other kind) Halaster Blackbloak settled on the slopes of Mount Waterdeep and built himself a dungeon deep within.
 He was the sort who’d be fascinated by summoning and binding creatures, and forcing things to magically crossbreed so as to create even more, deadlier monsters.

 Basically if it existed in Forgotten Realms, and was part one thing, part another, odds were good that the Blackcloak’s handiwork was to blame for whatever abomination was trying to kill you at that point in time.
-Eventually, seeking “true power” that lurked below the mountain, Halaster descended from its slopes deep into the caverns below and was seldome heard from or spoken of again.
+Eventually, seeking “true power” that lurked below the mountain, Halaster descended from its slopes deep into the caverns below and was seldom heard from or spoken of again.

 Undermountain though, carried on its legacy, drawing adventurers of all shapes and sizes to try and tackle this dungeon.
 Though it is certainly a place of adventure and reward, it is also one of the largest known graves for heroes in all of the Forgotten Realms.
-BUt it was here that folks like Durnan made a name for themselves–fighting through Undermountain (and the underdark inhabitants of Undermountain) was what got him the loot he needed to retire and open up an inn that now draws adventurers from throughout the world(s).
+But it was here that folks like Durnan made a name for themselves—fighting through Undermountain (and the underdark inhabitants of Undermountain) was what got him the loot he needed to retire and open up an inn that now draws adventurers from throughout the world(s).

 And all that’s barely scratching the surface of why the City of Splendors is great.
 I could run another entire article and still only barely be covering it.
-This is a great nexus of activities–you could have an entire campaign happen and never leave the city, and it’s still varied enough to provide you something different at any level.
+This is a great nexus of activities–you could have an entire campaign happen and never leave the city, and it’s still varied enough to provide you with something different at any level.